sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Setting_up_Studio.md

 2. Select the install location.
 By default, Studio is installed to %USERPROFILE%\\AppData\\Roaming\\Appcelerator\\Appcelerator Studio\\ folder.

-    Installing Studio to a common system location (such as %PROGRAMFILES%) is not currently recommended as it causes problems during the Studio software update process.
+    {{% alert title="⚠️ Warning" color="primary" %}}Installing Studio to a common system location (such as %PROGRAMFILES%) is not currently recommended as it causes problems during the Studio software update process.{{% /alert %}}
 3. Check the **I agree to the License terms and condition** checkbox.
     ![4](/Images/appc/download/attachments/37540095/4.JPG)